kubernetes/kubernetes/staging/src/k8s.io/metrics/README.md

 The API is intended to be implemented by monitoring pipeline vendors, on top of their metrics storage solutions.

-If you want to implement this an API server for this API, please see the [kubernetes-incubator/custom-metrics-apiserver](https://github.com/kubernetes-incubator/custom-metrics-apiserver) library, which contains the basic infrastructure required to set up such an API server.
+If you want to implement an API server for this API, please see the [kubernetes-incubator/custom-metrics-apiserver](https://github.com/kubernetes-incubator/custom-metrics-apiserver) library, which contains the basic infrastructure required to set up such an API server.